 After being hired, an apartment maintenance technician generally has to learn the specifics of the trade on the job.
 Initially, he or she is likely to work in an assistant role.
 By watching and learning from other skilled maintenance workers, a new apartment maintenance technician learns to perform simple jobs, such as fixing leaky faucets.
 Later, an apartment maintenance technician might be allowed to work on his or her own, fixing machinery or unclogging drains.

-- Become licensed.
+You may want to consider becoming licensed.
 If an apartment manager expects an apartment maintenance technician to perform plumbing or electrical work, a state license might be required.

 Step 3: Earn Certification

-- Keep certification current.
+Additionally, remember to keep certification current.
 CMRPs are required to recertify every three years.
 To maintain certification, they must participate in at least 50 hours of ongoing skills development.